-Activation Lock is an anti-theft security system that is automatically enabled when Find My iPhone is turned on (during the setup process by the first owner).
+Activation Lock is an anti-theft security system that is automatically enabled when Find My iPhone is turned on (during the first owner’s setup process).
 It safeguards the device and the information on it.

-Once the iCloud Activation Lock is in action, someone else can not activate the device using a different Apple ID.
-Additionally, the device can not be deleted from that iCloud account.
-Plus Find My service can not be disabled.
-All these actions can only be performed if the Apple ID and password that was originally (or last) used to set up the device is entered.
+Once the iCloud Activation Lock is in place, no one else can activate the iPhone using their Apple ID.
+Additionally, the device can’t be deleted from that iCloud account, and the Find My service cannot be disabled.

-If it is your device, you do not have to worry.
-In case you enter recovery mode and restore the device without signing out of iCloud, you will see the Activation Lock screen.
-Simply enter your Apple ID and password, and you are good to go.
+If it’s your device, don’t worry!
+Enter recovery mode and restore the device without signing out of iCloud, and you’ll see the Activation Lock screen.
+Enter your Apple ID and password, and you’re good to go.